For readers who want more details before diving in

 The characters who developed feelings for each other against their better judgment in Subversive continue to struggle with those emotions in this book.

-The evolving situation between these characters powers about 40 percent of the plot, with fantasy and political intrigue elements as primary drivers.
-(I like romance with my plot, not plot as window dressing for romance.)
+The evolving situation between these characters powers half the plot, with fantasy and political intrigue elements as other key drivers.

 Q: Sex scenes?